Mary of the 4th Form

-"Mary of the 4th Form" is the second single by The Boomtown Rats.
-It was the first song released from the band's debut album, The Boomtown Rats, though the single version is a re-recording different from the album track and 19 seconds longer.
+"Mary of the 4th Form" is the second single by the Boomtown Rats.
+It was the first song released from the band's debut studio album, The Boomtown Rats (1977), though the single version is a re-recording different from the album track and 19 seconds longer.
 On French and Dutch releases, the single's A-side was "Do the Rat", which was the B-side of the UK version.
 The song's theme, concerning a teacher's sexual attraction to a teenage girl who acts in a sexually provocative manner, resonated in the Police song "Don't Stand So Close to Me".

-"Mary of the 4th Form" peaked at No. 15 in the UK Singles Chart in 1977.
+"Mary of the 4th Form" peaked at No. 15 in the UK singles chart in 1977.